 Subject: Wednesday Night Theme Change

-Body of Email
+Body of Email:

-We the SU have decided to change the theme Wednesday night to a traffic light night which, if you ask me, is a better theme than the one proposed with the current weather conditions.
+change the theme Wednesday night to a traffic light night which, if you ask me, is a

-Lads and Ladies traffic light night is a great way to find out who has hitched up (red) or broken up (green) over Christmas and New Years.
+Lads and Ladies traffic light night is a great way to find out who has

 Its very simple yet very effective.